Christina's World by Andrew Wyeth (1948) - Magic Realism

 A Short History of Magic Realism

 Magic Realism evolved as a current within the Post-Expressionism movement in Weimar Germany.
 Related to the Return to Order movement as seen elsewhere in Europe, Post-Expressionism exhibited fewer neoclassical impulses than the parallel postwar realist trends in Italy and France.
-It evolved directly from Expressionism, by shedding the latter movement's abstract style and emotionally charged nature.
-Its development moved slower than related trends in other European countries, not fully maturing until the mid 1920s.
+Post-Expressionism evolved by shedding Expressionism's emotionally charged nature and abstract style.
+This process moved much slower than the related trends in other European countries, not fully maturing until the mid 1920s.

 The term Magic Realism was coined by the writer Franz Roh in 1925.
-He was referring to works within Post-Expressionistic art in which some mystery or a secret seemed to be hidden inside or behind the subject .
-This type of art differed from pre-war Realism, which was generally naturalistic and/or narrative in nature.
-Two important sources of inspirations for Magic Realism came from the Metaphysical works of Giorgio de Chirico and the naive art of Henri Rousseau.
+He was referring to works within Post-Expressionistic art in which some mystery or a secret seemed to be hidden within the subject matter.
+This type of art differed from 19th Century Realism, which was generally naturalistic or narrative in nature.
+Important influences on Magic Realism came from the naive art of Henri Rousseau and the Metaphysical works of Giorgio de Chirico.

-Magic Realism is a type of realism covering contemporary subjects, often in cool detachment and sometimes injecting an eerie atmosphere.
+Magic Realism is a type of realism using contemporary subjects, often in cool detachment and sometimes injecting an eerie atmosphere.
 Juxtapositions of sharply rendered and detailed elements, both in the foreground and background, are used to develop an air of mystery or ambiguity.
-Although these paintings incorporate everyday objects, their objective is not to appear banal .
-Instead they show us the everyday world in new and unfamiliar ways.
-Magic Realism acted as a gateway to Surrealism and later also influenced Contemporary Realism .
+Although the paintings may incorporate everyday objects, their objective is not to appear dull or banal .
+Instead they attempt to show us the everyday world in new and unfamiliar ways.
+They remind us that there are still many mysteries in life.
+Magic Realism acted as a portal to Surrealism, and later also influenced Contemporary Realism .

-The potential of the new movement could be seen with the traveling exhibition Die Neue Sachlichkeit (The New Objectivity), which was organized by Gustav Hartlaub, and began in Mannheim during 1925.
-Thereafter Neue Sachlichkeit was to replace Post-Expressionism when referring to the dominant style of the Weimar period.
-The most notable artists of Neue Sachlichkeit were Max Beckmann, Otto Dix, Christian Schad, George Grosz, and Franz Radizwill .
+The potential of the new movement could be seen with the traveling exhibition titled Die Neue Sachlichkeit (The New Objectivity), which was organized by Gustav Hartlaub, and began in Mannheim during the summer of 1925.
+Thereafter Die Neue Sachlichkeit was to replace Post-Expressionism when referring to the dominant styles of the Weimar period.
+Some of the most notable artists of Neue Sachlichkeit were Max Beckmann, Otto Dix, George Grosz, Rudolf Schlichter, Christian Schad, Alexander Kanoldt and Franz Radizwill .
+See Neue Sachlichkeit Gallery

 The onset of the Great Depression and subsequent rise of the Nazi party in the 1930s were to bring a halt to further development of Neue Sachlichkeit.
-The Nazis declared most of the movement as "Degenerate Art".
-Many works were destroyed in public burnings or in the bombings during the war.
-Many artists lost their academic positions or were dislocated from their homes.
-And during the 1930s many artists channeled their efforts into Surrealism, which became popular in Europe during this decade.
-World War II dampened the further development of Magic Realism in Europe; however it would continue to surface in the works of many artists during the decades of the 1930s, 40s and 50s.
+The Nazis declared most contemporary work as "Degenerate Art".
+Many works were destroyed in public burnings and others in the bombings during the war.
+Many artists were stripped of their academic positions, while others left their homes or the country.
+World War II dampened the further development of Magic Realism permanently in Germany.
+However it would continue to surface sporadically on a worldwide basis during the decades of the 1930s, 40s and 50s.
+See European Magic Realism Gallery

-Meanwhile most American artists remained isolated from the developments in Europe.
+Most American artists remained isolated from the developments in Europe in the first three decades of the 20th Century.
 Generally, the Realism of the 1920s and 30s in the U.S. is referred to as The American Scene.
 This included rural art, called Regionalism, and urban art, usually referred to as Social Realism .
-American art had strong traditions of Realism going back to the 18th century, somewhat influenced by late developing Impressionism, but also by an indigenous Expressionism and by naive styles.
+American art had strong traditions of Realism going back to the 18th century, somewhat influenced not only by late developing Impressionism, but also by indigenous Expressionism and by naive styles.

 In Andrew Wyeth's Christina's World pictured above, we first see a young girl, who is looking with us at a rural farm in the distance.
 As we look more closely, we notice that the girl's arms are thin and deformed.
 We later learn that she is not, in fact, a young woman, but Christina Olson, disabled and in her fifties, as she drags herself through the field toward her house on the skyline.
-Magic Realism reminds us that we don't always at first understand the true identity of objects, and that there are many mysteries in life yet to be explained.
+Magic Realism reminds us that we don't always at first understand the true identity of objects, and also that, beyond the surface, there are many phenomena and mysteries in life that are not easily understood.

-The techniques used by Magic Realists were employed in many parts of the world throughout the 20th century.
 Ten Dreams has compiled an extensive history of Magic Realism, supported by numerous galleries.
-We invite you to explore this movement in detail, from its beginnings in Weimar Germany through its spread to many countries worldwide, in our more comprehensive study that follows.
+We invite you to explore this movement in more detail, from its beginnings in Weimar Germany through its spread to many countries worldwide, in our more comprehensive study that follows.
+See Magic Realism Spreads

 Neue Sachlichkeit Gallery